-The Victorinox Hunter is a 3 layered 111-mm model with slide-lock mechanism.
+The Victorinox Hunter is a three layered 111-mm model with slide-lock mechanism.
 Now (in 2018) this variation is withdrawn and replaced by new liner-lock variation.

-At this point I have to stop and fix myself.
-Not ‘only this model‘ but ‘this one and two others‘, which are more rare.
-First of them is an oldest variation of WorkChamp XL (which included small gutting blade instead of can-opener).
+At this point I must stop and fix myself.
+Not ‘only this model‘ but ‘these one and two others‘, which are rarer.
+First of them is the oldest variation of WorkChamp XL (which included small gutting blade instead of a can-opener).
 Second one – is a Wenger Evo Hunter 505 (limited run for Czech Republic).
 Yes, it sounds strange, but this is true, we’re talking about second hybrid SAK (by hybrid I mean mix of Victorinox and Wenger models’ tools), first one was a Premier.

 What else?
-Maybe few words about it’s variations: first run did not have the deer image on scales, then this image was added (and it was a quite bit different from current version), later on image of deer was redesigned (as we currently have).
+A few words about its variations: the first run did not have the deer image on scales, then this image was added (and it was a quite bit different from current version), later image of deer was redesigned (as we currently have).

-Hunter was produced in two colors, red and olive drab; besides this, camouflage version also known (it didn’t have the deer image on scales) and.. corkscrew was replaced by Phillips screwdriver.
-This variation is still in my wish-list.
+Hunter was produced in two colors, red and olive drab; besides this, camouflage version also known (it didn’t have the deer image on scales) and… corkscrew was replaced by Phillips screwdriver.
+This variation is still on my wish-list.

 Small surprise for the most persistent readers: few comparative pictures of slide-lock and liner-lock variations of Hunter model: